Walt Disney World

-The price of the tickets means a visit of several days is much better value: the ticket for three or more days is similar in price to the one day ticket, which is $95 for adults and $89 for children.
+The price of the tickets means a visit of several days is much better value: the ticket for three or more days is similar in price to the one day ticket, which is US$95 for adults and US$89 for children.

 There are three basic kinds of tickets: Magic Your Way (a ticket to one of the parks each day), Park Hopper (several parks on the same day) and Water Park Fun & More (which also allows entry to the aquatic parks).